A CRUCIAL DISTINCTION:

 Complete Alexander teaching and teacher training attempts to deal with both manner and conditions of use—perhaps emphasizing one more than the other at times, but never one to the exclusion of the other, since they are so interdependent.
 For instance, skilled traditional "chair work" (like "application work") seems to focus mainly on pupils' manner of use, but their conditions can also be greatly influenced if the chair work is prolonged for more than a few moments.
 Likewise, traditional "table work" seems to focus on improving pupils' conditions, but their manner of use can be significantly addressed then too if their attention to inhibiting and directing is sufficiently engaged—for instance, with regard to speaking and listening during conversation, reciting a poem or text, singing, etc.

 The absence of the concepts of manner and conditions of use in recent writing on self-regulation and unity seems to reflect the growing lack of understanding of them that has been especially noticeable in the U.S. among the newer teachers, trainees, and students I have met who have trained and studied here.
 Many of them speak as if the Alexander Technique is only about teaching an improved manner of use, which they usually signify just by the single word "use."
 When I bring up the term conditions of use, most of them say they have never heard of it and do not have any idea of what it might mean.
 But both terms were commonplace during my own training (1969-1972) and continued to be a staple in most discussions of the Technique I've had both with first-generation teachers I've known well, such as Walter and Dilys Carrington, Peggy Williams, Elizabeth Walker, Frank Pierce Jones, and Kitty Wielopolska, as well as with most second-generation colleagues from my training years and before.
+Of course, as teaching the Technique solely in large groups was promoted by Marjorie Barstow beginning in teh 1970s, the conceopt of its addressing conditions of use became even more obscured.

 Alexander himself, as with other terms he used, seems to be in the process of clarifying the meanings of these two expressions over the course of his writings.
-For example, he appears to employ the terms "use" and "conditions of use" almost interchangeably in the following segment from Chapter I of The Use of the Self (1985 Gollancz edition, p.
+For example, he appears to employ the terms "use" and "conditions of use" almost interchangeably in the following segment from Chapter I of The Use of the Self published in 1932 (1985 Gollancz edition, p.
 39):

 In the work that followed I came to see that to get a direction of my use which would ensure this satisfactory reaction, I must cease to rely upon the feeling associated with my instinctive direction, and in its place employing reasoning processes, in order